Rachel Llanes

-Rachel Llanes (born April 29, 1991), also known by the Chinese name Lin Ni (林尼), is an American ice hockey player and member of the Chinese national ice hockey team.
-She most recently played in the 2021–22 season of the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
+Rachel Llanes (born April 29, 1991), also known by the Chinese name Lin Ni (林尼), is an American ice hockey player and coach.
+She has served as strength and conditioning coach of the San Jose Barracuda since the 2022–23 AHL season.

+As a member of the Chinese national ice hockey team, she participated in the 2022 Winter Olympics and two IIHF Women's World Championship Divisiom I tournaments.

-Llanes previously played with the Boston Blades and Kunlun Red Star WIH of the Canadian Women's Hockey League (CWHL) and with the Boston Pride of the National Women's Hockey League (NWHL; renamed PHF in 2021).
-Llanes was the first player to ever win a championship in the CWHL, the NWHL, and the ZhHL.
+Llanes previously played with the Boston Blades and Kunlun Red Star WIH of the Canadian Women's Hockey League (CWHL), the Boston Pride of the National Women's Hockey League (NWHL; renamed PHF in 2021), and the KRS Vanke Rays of the Zhenskaya Hockey League (ZhHL).
+She is the only player to have won a championship in the CWHL, the NWHL, and the ZhHL.

 Playing career

 Llanes began playing hockey in her early teen years and played with the San Jose Jr. Sharks girls' travel team.

 She played NCAA Division I ice hockey with the Northeastern Huskies of Hockey East from 2009 through 2013.

 CWHL

 Llanes played for the Boston Blades in the CWHL, winning the Clarkson Cup with the team in 2015.